Jeju Island is without a doubt the best natural attraction in all of South Korea. Here are the Best 13 Things to Do and See in Jeju Island.

 Entrance Fee: Free.

-Things to Do and See in Jeju Island, South Korea #11: Buy Some Cute Jeju Souvenirs Featuring the Ancient Gods
+Buy Some Cute Jeju Souvenirs Featuring the Ancient Gods

 All around Jeju Island you will find huge grey statues of the ancient Gods known as dol hareubangs.
 These statues are the Gods of fertility and protection and are traditionally placed outside of people’s homes to protect them from demons.